dchaplinsky/unshred/README.md

 ### What it can (at the moment)
  * Detect and remove background
  * Find pieces and separate them
+ * Ignore crapy pieces (too small at the moment)
  * Detect pieces orientation and unify them (straighten and make vertical)
+ * Save pieces with alpha channel
  * Output some useful debug info

 ### Requirements